LouieWoolger/shogun-total-war-voice-debug-tools/README.md

 ## License

-This release bundle is provided under the GNU General Public License v3.0.
+This is provided under the GNU General Public License v3.0.
 See `LICENSE` for the full text.

 ## Verification In Game